synestematic/bestia/README.md

 # bestia
 ***

+## project description
-Bestia is a library of functions and classes designed to help you build dynamic command-line applications on Linux / Darwin systems.
+bestia is a library of functions and classes designed to help you build dynamic command-line applications on Linux / Darwin systems.

 ## available functions
 ### connect
 * http_get